Ecwid/ecwid-api-docs/README.md

 # Changelog

+## February 28, 2018

+Added `defaultDisplayedPrice` field to `/products` endpoint of Ecwid REST API.

+It provides default price of a product that is displayed in storefront.
+It includes product combinations, product options as well as taxes applied to products.
+[Learn more](https://developers.ecwid.com/api-documentation/products)

+## February 26, 2018

+Added store information updated webhook event.
+[Learn more](https://developers.ecwid.com/api-documentation/webhooks-overview#supported-events)

 ## February 22, 2018

 - Added ability to get all set up payment methods of a store via Ecwid REST API in **read-only mode**.
 If accessed via public token, Ecwid will respond with enabled payment methods only.
 [Learn more](https://developers.ecwid.com/api-documentation/store-information#get-store-profile)